Rhomboids

 There are typically no variations of the rhomboids, except the two muscles being fused instead of staying as separate muscles.
 In some instances, the rhomboid minor may overlap the superior portion of the rhomboid major.

 In some rare cases, there may be a third rhomboid muscle present.
-There have been 3 reported instances where a third rhomboid muscle originated from the occipital bone or the nuchal ligament, running deep to the trapezius before inserting into the scapula, near the attachment of the rhomboids major and minor.
+There have been 3 reported instances where a third rhomboid muscle originated from the occipital bone or the nuchal ligament, running deep to the trapezius before inserting into the scapula, near the attachment of the rhomboid major and minor.

 Function